Ness199X/IntWars/README.md

-I copy pasterino
-I have no knowledge of coding but Il give it a shot
 ==================
 IntWars
 ==================
 DISCLAIMER: This is for development purposes only, this is not a finished project - and should not be used in a production enviroment.
 About
 ------
-New: Website to provide a central location to discuss the project! http://leaguesandbox.com/
+NEWS: This project has moved on and is currently being ported to C#.
+If you have any questions and/or want to contribute, head over to https://discord.gg/0vmmZ6VAwXB05gB6

 This is a fork of the 2 year old project, IntWars.
 It's a server framework for the MOBA games family.
 If you want to contribute to the project, please fork the repo and upload any progress to GitHub.
 If you need help compiling the source on Windows, [check here](http://leaguesandbox.com/forum/viewtopic.php?f=6&t=4).

 Important rules and information